 21. What is the gross primary production of an ecosystem?
 How does GPP relate to photosynthesis?

-Since only autotrophs produce organic material and photosynthesis is the main production process, GPP is a result of the photosynthesis.
+Since only autotrophs produce organic material and photosynthesis is the main production process, GPP is a result of photosynthesis.

-Mainly water and light, but also mineral salts, temperature and carbon dioxide are factors that interfere with the gross primary productivity.
+Mainly water and light, but also mineral salts, temperature and carbon dioxide are factors that interfere with gross primary productivity.

 23. What are the destinations of the organic material made by producers?

 Part of the organic material synthesized by producers is consumed as an energy source for the metabolism of producers.
 The other part is incorporated (into its body) and becomes available to heterotrophic organisms in the ecosystem.
 On each following trophic level, part of the organic material is used in the metabolism of the individuals on the level, the other part is eliminated as waste and only a fraction is incorporated and becomes available as food for the following level.

 24. What is the formula for net primary production (NPP)?
 How does NPP relate to energy pyramids?

 Net primary production is the gross primary productivity minus the organic material consumed as an energy source in the metabolism of producers: NPP = GPP – (organic material spent in aerobic respiration).
 It represents the organic material available on the first trophic level.